The Milky Way system as a laboratory to understand the role of galactic winds in galaxy evolution

 Methodology

-• Observational measurements will be accompanied by advanced theoretical modelling and state-of-the-art hydrodynamical simulations, ensuring the most accurate interpretation of the data.
+Observational measurements will be accompanied by advanced theoretical modelling and state-of-the-art hydrodynamical simulations.
+This approach will ensure the most accurate interpretation of the data and will provide new invaluable insights on the physics of galactic winds.

 Expected Outcomes